Regal (musician): Signature sound

-Known for his ability to move between genres, his style is considered to be extensive as he draws from pockets of sounds across the electronic sphere, with tinges of Trance melodies, Electro basslines and Acid undercurrents at the centre of his ever-evolving sound.
+Known for his ability to move between genres, he draws from pockets of many sub-genres across the electronic sphere, with tinges of Trance melodies, Electro basslines and Acid undercurrents at the center of his sound.

-Regal is a core resident at KHIDI, one of the key clubs at the forefront of Tbilisi’s thriving techno scene.
+Regal is a core resident at KHIDI, a popular club in Tbilisi’s techno scene.
 In an interview with Mixmag, Regal expresses admiration for Tbilisi’s techno scene, describing it as solidifying peace and unity between people.
-Beatport’s magazine Beatportal describes KHIDI as “massive, dark and concrete — the perfect venue for Madrid DJ and producer Regal, who weaves high-octane techno, acid and electro”.
-The magazine When We Dip describes Regal's sound as constantly evolving without ever losing its vibrancy and passion, while DJ Mag underlines his ferocious rhythm, with sizzling acid and raw energy, tailoring the perfect mix between strong pulse and melodies that enchant the soul.
-As a DJ, Regal's dynamic and impactful style has led him to play sets across a host of renowned clubs and festivals such as Berghain, Fabrik Madrid, Tresor, Awakenings, DGTL, Exhale and many others.
+As a DJ, Regal's style has led him to play sets across several clubs and festivals such as Berghain, Fabrik Madrid, Tresor, Awakenings, DGTL, Exhale and many others.

 Involve Records

 Regal's own label Involve Records, founded back in 2012, has become a core hub for both his solo productions and stand out collaborations with the likes of Alien Rain and Amelie Lens, whilst also welcoming artists such as Boston 168, FJAAK, Cosmin TRG, Bambounou, Z.I.P.P.O, Truncate, Alignment, Fabrizio Rat and many others to the imprint to date.